SerenTera/lfg-finder/README.md

 Supports:
  - Caali's Proxy (Auto Update)

+## Config
+Settings are in config.json, if not available, it will be automatically generated on your first login based on defaults.

+### Defaults in index.js are as follows:
+- `NO_REPEATS=true`: No continual repetition notifications from previously informed parties, based on leader to differentiate.
+In other words, Only one notification per party lead

+- `PRETEND_LEGIT=true`: Pretend you are legitimately searching with window open.
+Very experimental and this does not mean totally risk-free.
+Set to true to try it out. false if you do not care lul

+- `SEARCH_INTERVAL=30000`: Default interval to search for lfgs.
+In milsecs. (default=30000ms=30s) Aka searches every this often.

+- `TRY_AGAIN_INTERVAL=200`: Default interval to retry search for lfg if previous search fail.
+Put a small delay for this or just leave it as it is.
+(It is unnatural for you to search multiple times before the initial search has returned to your pc)

+- `CHECK_MAX_MEMBER=true`: true to check if the party is already full for that dungeon.
+Checks uses 'Raid Maximum Member Numbers' or 5 members if not defined.

+- `JOIN_PARTY_STOPS_SEARCH=true`: true to stop searching once you enter a party automatically.

+### 'Raid Maximum Member Numbers' in index.js:
+This helps to automatically define the maximum party member in a party when `CHECK_MAX_MEMBER` is set to true.
+From the Setting, when your search contains the term, then the number of maximum member will be changed accordingly.
+For example, when ur search term contains hh, then the maximum member will be set to 20, and after which, the module will not warn you.

+### Other settings
+- `lowerRange=60`: Lower Level range to search for
+- `upperRange=65`: Upper Level range to search for
+- `soundId='Notification.IM'`: Use true for default windows notification sound.
+Or use false for silence.
+For Custom id strings, read: http://msdn.microsoft.com/en-us/library/windows/apps/hh761492.aspx

 ## Commands
 Type commands in '/proxy' chat or use '!' prefix in other chat channels.